Receive our newsletter

-From 27 March to 31 October, ferryboats will also run to take visitors across to the island at times when the tide covers the causeway.
-If you’re booking a ticket in advance for this period, your ticket will clearly show whether you can cross by foot or by boat.
+From 24 March to 31 October, ferryboats take visitors across and back.
+This is only possible at high tide, when the sea covers the causeway.
+If you’re booking a ticket in advance during this period, your ticket will show whether you can cross by foot or boat.

 During the winter the island is only open when the causeway is accessible.
 During the spring/summer season boats are also available (see above).
 Whether you choose to walk or boat or both, the journey to the island is a truly unique experience.
 Use our calendar below to help plan your visit.
 Please note: Causeway times are approximate and vary with weather, storm surges, neap and spring tides.

 - Boating Only